course-details-portlet

 Course content

-The second objective is to illustrate medicine, both as a practice with weight on evidence based practice, and an applied science with weight on the scientific methods typical for medicine: epidemiology, clinical studies and diagnostic evaluation.
-The emphasis is on the statistical basis of these subjects.
-Understanding of statistical principles is an advantage, but not prerequisite.
-The course will show how statistical methods can be applied, but do mainly not intend to teach the practical use of statistical methods.
+The second part of the course focuses on medicine as a practice, emphasizing evidence-based practice, and as an applied science emphasizing the scientific methods typical for medicine: epidemiology, clinical studies, and diagnostic evaluation.
+The course also addresses the statistical basis of these subjects and the application of statistical methods, although it does not primarily aim to teach the practical use of these methods.

-Further, fundamental problems and limitations in applying diagnostics and treatments to populations, especially false positives and negatives, positive and negative predictive value, and over diagnosis and over treatment will be addressed.
+Lastly, the course discusses fundamental problems and limitations in applying diagnostics and treatments to populations, especially false positives and negatives, positive and negative predictive value, and overdiagnosis and overtreatment.

 Learning outcome